rackerlabs/understack/python/ironic-understack/DEVELOPMENT.md

 That's it.

+## Automated method (recommended)

+If you want the environment to be started automatically when you `cd` into a project directory (without you having to run `devenv shell`), run a one-time
+command:

+`devbox generate direnv`

+You also need to have [direnv](https://direnv.net/docs/installation.html) installed on your system.

+The next time you change into the project directory you will have the environment ready to use.

 ## Manual method

 Run `devbox shell` in the project directory every time you want to enter development environment.

-## Automated method

-If you want the environment to be started automatically when you `cd` into a project directory (without you having to run `devenv shell`), run:

-`devbox generate direnv`

-You need to have [direnv](https://direnv.net/docs/installation.html) installed on your system.

-The next time you change into the project directory you will have the environment ready to use.

 ## What's available in the environment